 Avoidant Personality Disorder Treatment - Psych Central.
 By Psych Central StaffTable of Contents Psychotherapy As with most personality disorders, the treatment of choice is psychotherapy.

 Avoidant personality disorder is usually first noticed in early adulthood.
 Childhood emotional neglect and peer group rejection (e.g., bullying) are both associated with an increased risk for the development of AvPD.
-Avoidant personality disorder - PubMed Health.
+Signs and symptoms Avoidant personality disorder - PubMed Health.